Weekend Challenge: Plyometric Full-Body Exercise

 Study: Exercise Boosts Antioxidant Levels

-If you’ve read the Save Our Bones Program, then you know the importance of t antioxidants to maintain and rejuvenate bone through prevention of oxidative damage.
+If you’ve read the Osteoporosis Reversal Program, then you know the importance of t antioxidants to maintain and rejuvenate bone through prevention of oxidative damage.
 The irony is that exercise increases cellular respiration, which in turn increases free radicals that cause oxidative damage.

 Researchers explored this phenomenon in greater depth, and found that the free radicals produced during moderate exercise actually promote insulin sensitivity.1 This is great news for Type II diabetics.